Bushfires in Australia: Human-caused

-Many fires are as a result of either deliberate arson or carelessness, however these fires normally happen in readily accessible areas and are rapidly brought under control.
-Man-made events include arcing from overhead power lines, arson, accidental ignition in the course of agricultural clearing, grinding and welding activities, campfires, cigarettes and dropped matches, sparks from machinery, and controlled burn escapes.
-They spread based on the type and quantity of fuel that is available.
-Fuel can include everything from trees, underbrush and dry grassy fields to homes.
-Wind supplies the fire with additional oxygen pushing the fire across the land at a faster rate.
-Electric power lines being brought down or arcing in high winds have also caused fires.
+Although there is no consensus, a significant proportion of bushfires in Australia are thought to be directly caused by humans.
+As an example, of the fires with a known cause in south-eastern Australia between 1997 and 2009, 47% were due to accidental causes, due to such things as cigarettes, escaped burn-offs and campfires, or sparks from equipment or powerlines, 40% were deliberately lit and 13% were caused by lightning; the cause of the rest was undetermined.
+Population density was the main driver of total ignitions at the bioregion level.

 Weather

 In recent times most major bush fires have been started in remote areas by dry lightning.
 Some reports indicate that a changing climate could also be contributing to the ferocity of the 2019–20 fires with hotter, drier conditions making the country's fire season longer and much more dangerous.
 During periods of drought, the fuel for wildfires is greater than normal, and bushfires combine to become megafires, generating their own weather and spreading fire further.

 Strong winds also promote the rapid spread of fires by lifting burning embers into the air.
 This is known as spotting and can start a new fire up to 40 km downwind from the fire front.

 In New South Wales, dry Föhn-like winds originating from the Great Dividing Range abruptly raise air temperatures in the lee of that mountain range and reduce atmospheric moisture, thus elevating fire danger.
 This occurs because of the partial orographic obstruction of comparatively damp low-level air and the sinking of drier upper-level air in leeward of the mountains, which is heated because of the adiabatic compression.